saurabhnegi2306/capstone_project3/README.md

 # ✅ Verify CI/CD From Jenkins UI

-Make a dummy change in README.md, Dockerfile or application code and push to GitHub.
+Make a dummy change in `README.md`, `Dockerfile` or application code and push to GitHub.

 Jenkins should automatically trigger a build else you can always run BUILD NOW to pull code from Repo and build->deploy.